-- Don’t forget: Health Cares About #DomesticViolence Day is Oct 14!
-Here’s how you can spread the word: http://bit.ly/1xuefiP #HCADV #DVAM
+- Don’t forget: Health Cares About #DomesticViolence Day is Oct.
+11!
+Here’s how you can spread the word: bit.ly/HCADVday1 #HCADV #DVAM

 - How can you raise awareness about health impact of #DV?
-Participate in Health Cares About #DomesticViolence Day! http://bit.ly/1xuefiP #DVAM
+Participate in Health Cares About #DomesticViolence Day! bit.ly/HCADVday1

-- Join @WithoutViolence on Oct 14 to support Health Cares About #Domestic Violence Day!
-Learn more here: http://bit.ly/1xuefiP #HCADV #DVAM
+- Join @WithoutViolence on Oct.
+11 to support Health Cares About #Domestic Violence Day!
+Learn more bit.ly/HCADVday1 #HCADV #DVAM

-- Oct 14th is Health Cares About #DomesticViolence Day #HCADV – a day to raise awareness about health impact of #DV: http://bit.ly/1xuefiP
+- Oct.
+11 is Health Cares About #DomesticViolence Day #HCADV – a day to raise awareness about health impact of #DV bit.ly/HCADVday1

-- Oct 14th is Health Cares About #DomesticViolence Day #HCADV: help raise awareness to the health care community about #DV: http://bit.ly/1xuefiP #DVAM
+- Oct.
+11 is Health Cares About #DomesticViolence Day #HCADV: help raise awareness to the health care community bit.ly/HCADVday1 #DVAM

 - Did you know your relationship affects your health?
-Oct 14th is Health Cares About #DomesticViolence Day #HCADV.
-To learn more, visit http://bit.ly/1xuefiP #DVAM
+Oct.
+11 is Health Cares About #DomesticViolence Day #HCADV bit.ly/HCADVday1 #DVAM

 Sample Facebook Post: Share it on Facebook!

-- Join @FuturesWithoutViolence on October 14th to recognize Health Cares About Domestic Violence Day!
-Help raise awareness about the health impact of domestic violence by planning an educational event, hanging posters at your local clinic, or simply by spreading the word on social media.
-Learn more about what you can do here: http://bit.ly/1xuefiP
+- Join @FuturesWithoutViolence on Oct.
+11 to recognize Health Cares About Domestic Violence Day!
+Help raise awareness about the health impact of domestic violence by taking action.
+We’ve got some ideas here: bit.ly/HCADVday1

 - Today is Health Cares About Domestic Violence Day!
 SHARE this post and help raise awareness about the health impact of domestic violence.
-Learn more here about the initiative here: http://bit.ly/1xuefiP
+Learn more here about this initiative: bit.ly/HCADVday1

-- October 14th is Health Cares About Domestic Violence Day (#HCADV Day) a nationally recognized awareness-raising day that is sponsored by @FuturesWithoutViolence.
-HCADV Day aims to reach members of the health care community and educate them about the critical importance of screening for domestic violence (DV), as well as the long term health implications of DV and lifetime exposure to violence.
-For more information click here: http://bit.ly/1xuefiP
+- October 11 is Health Cares About Domestic Violence Day (#HCADV Day), sponsored by @FuturesWithoutViolence.
+HCADV Day aims to reach members of the health care community about the critical need for screening for domestic violence, as well as long-term health implications.
+For more: bit.ly/HCADVday1

 - In 2016 the Connecticut Coalition Against Domestic Violence hosted a Domestic Violence Awareness Roundtable, Every Patient Every Time, co-sponsored by the Senate Chair of the Connecticut’s Public Health Committee.
 This awareness-raising event highlighted the importance of screening and referrals, particularly among pregnant and parenting women.